camunda-community-hub/camunda-platform-7-osgi/camunda-bpm-osgi-eventing-api/README.md

 * org/camunda/bpm/extension/osgi/eventing/Execution
 * org/camunda/bpm/extension/osgi/eventing/&#42; (wildcard to receive events for both topics)

-Both are constants in ``org.camunda.bpm.extension.osgi.eventing.api.Topics``.
+All are constants in ``org.camunda.bpm.extension.osgi.eventing.api.Topics``.
 The possible keys for the properties inside the event are listed in ``org.camunda.bpm.extension.osgi.eventing.api.BusinessProcessEventProperties``.